Condesso1998/Condesso1998/README.md

-- 👋 Hi, I’m @Condesso1998
+- 👋 Hi, I’m Rui Condesso
-- 👀 I’m interested in Pew
+- 👀 I’m interested in Outsystems, Sap , CiberSegurança
-- 🌱 I’m currently learning Pew
+- 🌱 I’m currently learning IPG ( Instituto Politécnico da Guarda)
-- 💞️ I’m looking to collaborate on Pew
-- 📫 How to reach me Pew

 <!---
 Condesso1998/Condesso1998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.